intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

   KMP_AFFINITY controls how to bind OpenMP threads to physical processing units.
 Depending on the system (machine) topology, application, and operating system, thread affinity can have a dramatic effect on the application speed.

   A common usage scenario is for consecutive threads to be bound close together, as is done with `KMP_AFFINITY`=compact, so that communication overhead, cache line invalidation overhead, and page thrashing are minimized.
-Now, suppose the application also had a number of parallel regions which did not utilize all of the available OpenMP threads.
+Now, suppose the application also had a number of parallel regions that did not utilize all of the available OpenMP threads.
 We should avoid binding multiple threads to the same core and leaving other cores not utilized, since a thread normally executes faster on a core where it is not competing for resources with another active thread on the same core.
 This can be achieved by the following command.
 Figure 2.2 illustrates this strategy.

   ```
   export KMP_AFFINITY=granularity=fine,compact,1,0